Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

 \section{Numerical Experiments}

-In this section the results of several experiments concerning dynamic MRI with respiratory and cardiac motion are presented to illustrate the behavior of the new method.
-In particular, we present a synthetic phantom example and two semi-synthetic examples where real dynamic cardiac MR images were enriched with synthetic respiratory motion.
-Results for two additional real dynamic cardiac MR images are provided in the appendix.
-In addition, the ancillary files for this article contain videos for all results.
-For all experiments, we assume one-dimensional information about the respiratory motion to be given.
-For the phantom data, we also experiment with having one-dimensional information about both motion types given and use that as a reference scenario.
+In this section the results of different experiments concerning dynamic images with respiratory and cardiac motion are presented to illustrate the behavior of the new method.
+In particular, we present a synthetic phantom example and four semi-synthetic examples where real dynamic cardiac MR images were enriched with synthetic respiratory motion.
+Note that a synthetization of one of the motion types is necessary in order to have a ground-truth with isolated motion.

+For all experiments, we assume one-dimensional information, henceforth referred to as motion triggers, about the respiratory motion to be given.
+For the phantom images, the triggers for the respiratory motion are assumed to be given exactly, where for the real MR images we provide the method only with a perturbed version of the original respiratory motion triggers.